 Software is the brain and nervous system of your operation.
 It connects to each piece of hardware and gathers essential information.
 You need a system that can govern all of the different events happening at any point, while collecting that data to review.

 Enter cloud computing.
 In the past, it was difficult to create a network for parking technology because of the limitations.
 Today, software is hosted virtually.
 That means that each piece of hardware communicates with the other.
-The benefit of a cloud-based network [LINK TO MULTI-TENANT CLOUD PIECE] includes easy repairs, fast upgrades, and the ability to add on new services quickly.
+The benefit of a cloud-based network includes easy repairs, fast upgrades, and the ability to add on new services quickly.

 Aside from payments and daily operations, data is the most valuable prize coming from modern parking systems.
 FlashOS, FlashParking’s software, was built to provide operators with levels of data they hadn’t seen before.
 This enables new revenue streams.